10 Best Things to Do in Napier Port (New Zealand) + Port Guide

 Hawke's Bay Cycle Trail, Napier, New Zealand

-You will cycle on New Zealand Cycle Trails (Māori: Ngā Haerenga) and enjoy the views of picturesque vineyards, lush orchards and Tutaekuri River.
+You will cycle on New Zealand Cycle Trails (Māori: Ngā Haerenga) and enjoy the views of picturesque vineyards, lush orchards, and the Tutaekuri River.
 If you want to explore Hawke’s Bay’s verdant countryside and gorgeous landscapes from a different perspective, cycling is the most unique way and a great opportunity to do so!

-• You can also rent a bicycle where the shuttle drops you off, but it will be non-guided and you won’t be able to see all the sites.
-It is more recommended to check guided tour options as it will take you to the most beautiful corners and places on a trail!
+You can also rent a bicycle where the shuttle drops you off, but it will be non-guided and you won’t be able to see all the sites.
+It is recommended to check guided tour options as they will take you to the most beautiful corners and places on a trail!
+Bike tours are strenuous and involve at least 2 hours of cycling.

-Check out guided bike tours from Napier on Viator and Tripadvisor
+Check out Napier bike tours

 3. Hawke’s Bay Wineries